-The exchange has a reported uptime of 99.99%, fees are relatively fair and support seems to be doing a good job addressing customer complaints.
-Additionally, at the moment, Bybit does not require and KYC to use its services.
+The exchange has a reported uptime of 99.99%, fees are relatively fair, and support seems to be doing a good job addressing customer complaints.
 Bybit is available in over 160 countries and in 16+ languages but is not open to residents of the US, UK, or other service-restricted countries.

 - Bybit Overview